-Peter S. Klein, has served as one of our directors since March 2015.
-Mr. Klein has almost 25 years of experience as a senior finance executive.
+Peter S. Klein has served as one of our directors since March 2015.
+Mr. Klein has 25 years of experience as a senior finance executive.
 He served as Chief Financial Officer of WME, a global leader in sports and entertainment marketing, from January 2014 until June 2014.
 Prior to that, he served as Chief Financial Officer of Microsoft Corporation from November 2009 until May 2013.
-Mr. Klein spent over 11 years at Microsoft, including roles as Chief Financial Officer of the Server and Tools and Microsoft Business Divisions.
+Mr. Klein spent over 11 years at Microsoft, including roles as Chief Financial Officer of Server and Tools and Chief Financial Officer of Microsoft Business Division.
 From 1990 until 2002, Mr. Klein held senior finance roles with McCaw Cellular Communications, Orca Bay Capital, Asta Networks and Homegrocer.com.
-He currently serves on the board of directors of Denali Therapeutics, a publicly-traded biotechnology company, Accolade, a publicly-traded health care technology and services company, Sarcos Technology and Robotics Corp., a publicly-traded robotics and microelectromechanical company, and Joshua Green Corporation, a privately-held investment company.
-He previously served on the board of directors of Apptio Inc., a publicly-traded software company, from October 2013 through January 2019.
+He currently serves on the Board of Directors of Denali Therapeutics, a publicly traded biotechnology company, Accolade, a publicly traded health care technology and services company, Sarcos Technology and Robotics Corp., a publicly traded robotics and microelectromechanical company, and Joshua Green Corporation, a privately held investment company.
+He previously served on the Board of Directors of Apptio Inc., a publicly traded software company, from October 2013 through January 2019.
 Mr. Klein holds a B.A. from Yale University and an M.B.A. from the University of Washington.